GradientSpaces/Rectified-Point-Flow/README.md

 ### Training Data

 The model is trained on a combination of following datasets.
 Please be aware that datasets have different licenses.
-We will release the dataset processing scripts and processed files soon.
+We will release the dataset processing scripts and processed data files soon.

 <details>
 <summary>Click to expand the list of training datasets.</summary>